 Commercial clubs cannot apply for a Club Gaming Permit.
-Commercial clubs have the same characteristics as members' clubs, except that the key difference is that they are established with a view to making a profit (an example of a commercial club is a snooker club), however they can apply for a Club Machine Permit.

-Applicants are not required to have an Operating Licence issued by the Gambling Commission.
+Commercial clubs have the same characteristics as members' clubs, except that the key difference is that they are established with a view to making a profit (an example of a commercial club is a snooker club); however they can apply for a Club Machine Permit.
+Applicants are not required to have an Operating Licence issued by the Gambling Commission

-Categories of machines available
+What are the categories of machines available?

-Category Maximum 'Stake'
+Category of machine Maximum "Stake" Maximum Prize

-B3A £2

-B4 £2

-С £1

-D 10p money prize

-D 30p non-money prize

-Maximum Prize £500 £400 £100 £5 money prize £8 non-money prize
+B3A\ £1 £500 B4 £1 £250 C 50p £35 D 10p money prize £5 money prize D 30p non-money prize £8 non-money prize